 Range & Habitat: Blue-Eyed Mary occurs occasionally in NE and east central Illinois, but it tends to be less common elsewhere (see Distribution Map).
 At some high quality sites around the state, it is locally abundant.
 Habitats include moist to mesic deciduous woodlands, wooded lower slopes of river valleys, and areas along woodland paths.
 Sometimes Blue-Eyed Mary occurs in drier deciduous woodlands, in which case the individual plants will be smaller in size.
 Even though it tolerates minor levels of disturbance, this wildflower is an indicator species of high quality woodlands.

-Faunal Associations: The nectar and pollen of the flowers attract honeybees, bumblebees, little carpenter bees (Ceratina spp.), digger bees (Synhalonia spp.), and mason bees (Osmia spp.).
+Faunal Associations: The nectar and pollen of the flowers attract honeybees, bumblebees, little carpenter bees (Ceratina spp.), long-horned bees (Synhalonia spp.), and mason bees (Osmia spp.).
 Less common flower visitors include dance flies (Empis spp.), the Giant Bee Fly (Bombylius major), butterflies, and skippers.
 Little else appears to be known about floral-faunal relationships for this species.

 Photographic Location: Along a path in a deciduous woodlands at Allerton Park in Piatt County, Illinois, and the wooded lower slope of a river valley at Lodge Park in the same county.